Psalms For Life

 They shoot from ambush at the innocent—

-shoot suddenly, without fear.
+shoot suddenly, with no fear.

 They hold firm to their evil intent.